chericito/mobohubb-docs/docs/CONFIGURATION/scan-points/index.md

 9. Associate it with a predefined tag.

 If you have previously created a tag, you can assign it in the dropdown menu.
-You may consult our tags section.Note: They are used to segment data and help with searches.
+You may consult our [tags ](https://mobohubb.readme.io/docs/tags#/)section.

+Note: They are used to segment data and help with searches.

 ![](https://files.readme.io/c8b4acd1b49cc62e15fd13f4ad4a81ee5eb04bcc7153b7b140f822e3c79aafeb-image.png)